Kristaps Porziņģis

 Born in Liepāja, Porziņģis began his professional career with Sevilla in 2012.
 Porziņģis quickly rose through the team's youth ranks and became the figurehead of the senior team by 2013.
-He subsequently won the EuroCup Basketball Rising Star award in 2015, where, at age 19, he became the youngest ever recipient of the award.
-The following summer, he declared for the NBA draft, where he was selected fourth overall by the New York Knicks.
+He subsequently won the EuroCup Basketball Rising Star award in 2015, where, at age 19, Porziņģis became the youngest ever recipient of the award.
+The following summer, he declared for the NBA draft and was selected fourth overall by the New York Knicks.

 In New York, Porziņģis was seen as one of the Knicks' potential cornerstones, and he was selected as an All-Star in 2018.
-However, disagreements with the front office led him to be traded to the Dallas Mavericks in 2019.
-In Dallas, Porziņģis was plagued by injuries and inconsistent play during his tenure, and he was traded to the Washington Wizards in 2022.
+However, disagreements with the front office led Porziņģis to be traded to the Dallas Mavericks in 2019.
+In Dallas, he was plagued by injuries and inconsistent play and was traded to the Washington Wizards in 2022.
+In Washington, Porziņģis bounced back, but was traded to the Boston Celtics in 2023 as part of the Wizards' front office's desire to rebuild.
+He won an NBA championship with the Celtics in 2024 before being traded to the Atlanta Hawks in 2025.

 Early career

-Porziņģis followed his parents' footsteps and started to play basketball at age six.
-Once he turned 12, his older brother, Jānis, who played professionally in Europe, would take him to offseason training sessions.
-He played in youth competition with BK Liepājas Lauvas, the most famous club based in hometown of Liepāja, until he was 15 years old.
-An agent from Latvia sent video of him around this time to teams in Spain and Italy.
+Porziņģis followed in his parents' footsteps and started playing basketball at age six.
+Once he turned 12, his older brother, Jānis, who played professionally in Europe, took Porziņģis to offseason training sessions.
+He played in youth competitions with BK Liepājas Lauvas, the most famous club based in his hometown of Liepāja, until age 15.
+An agent from Latvia sent video of Porziņģis around this time to teams in Spain and Italy.
 In 2010, Baloncesto Sevilla, a club that had a professional team competing in the Liga ACB in Spain, called Porziņģis for a tryout in an attempt to recruit foreign talent to its junior squads.
 He stood 6 ft 8 in and weighed 157 lb at this time.
 Porziņģis recalled the moment and said, "I came here with my brother for two or three days, but it was really hot and I couldn't play at my best because of that.
 Still, I received a contract in summer 2010 and I signed it."
 Inmaculada Avivar, a nutritionist for Sevilla, diagnosed that Porziņģis was suffering from anemia, meaning that he had fewer red blood cells.
-This caused him to feel fatigue, shortness of breath, and inability to exercise.
-Nevertheless, he gradually overcame the condition and began seeing improvement in his game.
-In addition to his medical problems, Porziņģis had trouble picking up the language in Seville, making him reluctant to return there after his first tryout.
-In his first season playing for the junior squad, he struggled to communicate with the coaching staff and his teammates and was often sleepy due to his health.
+This caused Porziņģis to feel fatigue, shortness of breath, and inability to exercise.
+However, he gradually overcame the condition and began seeing improvement in his game.
+In addition to medical problems, Porziņģis had trouble picking up the language in Seville, making him reluctant to return there after his first tryout.
+In his first season playing for the junior squad, Porziņģis struggled to communicate with the coaching staff and his teammates and was often tired due to his health.